blue-prism/ApplicationModellerConversion/README.md

 It is important to know that neither AA nor UIA is the best technology fit for modern web applications that are often complex and dynamic in nature.
 It would be prudent to consider a different spying technique during the migration process for such web applications so the automation can obtain the best performance possible.
 For a pure HTML application, modern browser mode is always an option.
 For versions before 6.9.0, spying using XPath in browser mode is another option to consider.
 For 6.9.0 onwards, both CSS Selector and XPath are available.
 To gain further understanding of CSS and XPath technique, please consider [this Blue Prism University course](https://university.blueprism.com/learn/course/16924/Spying%2520Using%2520CSS%2520Selector%2520and%2520Xpath).

 It is envisaged that future versions of Blue Prism will continue offer more features to further narrow down known function gaps between IE and Chrome/Edge/Firefox modes.
-This in turn would see more Blue Prism version specific conversion rules files offered when new Blue Prism releases have become available.
+This has happened with 7.1.0 release.
+More Blue Prism version specific conversion rules files would be offered if necessary when new Blue Prism releases have become available.

 ### Developer Choices